 Mr. Boigon’s experience includes advising exploration and production companies on acquisition and disposition of properties, drilling and development agreements, joint operating agreements, master service agreements, drilling contracts, gathering and processing agreements, and production purchase agreements, covering both onshore and offshore properties.
 On the finance side, he has experience with reserve-based lending agreements and related mortgage security documentation, private equity, and structured finance.
-He has advised energy companies, public entities and landowners on land use matters relating to oil and gas development, and regulatory compliance and enforcement.
+He has advised energy companies, public entities, surface developers, and landowners on land use matters relating to oil and gas development, and regulatory compliance and enforcement.
 He is an expert on industry joint operational issues and has testified as an expert witness in industry disputes involving joint operating agreements.

 Mr. Boigon has experience as an advocate in industry disputes and enforcement matters in judicial and administrative forums and arbitrations.

-Internationally, Mr. Boigon has extensive recent experience in offshore natural gas development in Israel, including familiarity with the regulations and administrative directives governing oil and gas development and the negotiation and drafting of transactional documents for the acquisition and development of oil and gas rights.
+Internationally, Mr. Boigon has extensive experience in offshore natural gas development in Israel, including familiarity with the regulations and administrative directives governing oil and gas development and the negotiation and drafting of transactional documents for the acquisition and development of oil and gas rights.
 He has worked on upstream oil and gas development projects in a variety of countries in Latin America, Europe, Asia and Australia.
 He has negotiated and drafted service contracts, production sharing agreements, and other documentation relating to the acquisition of petroleum rights from host governments, farmout agreements, joint venture agreements, and joint operating agreements relating to the acquisition and development of joint interests in international petroleum projects, and international drilling contracts and other service agreements relating to international project operations, both onshore and offshore.

 Prior to founding his law firm, Mr. Boigon was a partner in the Denver office of Hogan Lovells, a global law firm.
 Before joining Hogan Lovells, Mr. Boigon served as Vice President, General Counsel, and Corporate Secretary at Westport Resources Corporation, an NYSE exploration and production company, and prior to that he was Director, Vice President, General Counsel, and Secretary at Basin Exploration, Inc., another public exploration and production company.
 He began his legal career with the Denver firm Davis, Graham & Stubbs, where his practice focused on the practice of natural resources law, including oil and gas, mining, and public lands.